StatCan/egp-crn/README.rst

 comprised of the collapse of the National Road Network (NRN) and National Geographic Database (NGD) Road Network File (RNF), using the NRN as the new base geometry.

-.. admonition:: Note

-    The CRN is the only EGP project currently on GitHub and, therefore occupies the ``egp`` repository name.
-Once more EGP projects become active on GitHub, this repository's name may change to the more specific name of ``egp-crn``.

 Setup / Installation
 --------------------